itznokx/DataStructures/README.md

 ## About
-Repository for training C and learn data structures :smile:
+Repository for training C++ and learn data structures :smile: